80masters/Github-Tutorial-for-Linguists/tutorial index.md

+---
+title: Github Tutorial for Linguistics
+author:
+- Richard Soulliere
+date: 2015-10-06
+reviewers:

+layout: default
+---

 #Github Tutorial for Linguistics

 > Hello linguists!
-In an effort to prolong your work and make it accessible for all, I have created this mini-tutorial for you to make use of a poowerful tool that will:
+In an effort to colloborate and share your work, I have created this mini-tutorial for you to make use of a poowerful tool that will:
 * keep track of changes you make so you can go back to an earlier version
 * prevent the need for buying software products (even MS Office)
 * share your research easily with others
 * enable you to integrate content from multiple sources

->Github can enable you to do so much more, but the following covers the basics.
+> Github can enable you to do so much more, but the following tutorial covers the basics.
+Here I describe how to install github, working with file repositories both you and others create, and implications for your research.

 ##First Steps: Download & Install